intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/vllm_docker_quickstart_new.md

 -pp 2
 ```

-3. TP+PP: using tensor-parallel and pipline-parallel mixed, for example, using 2 cards for tp and 2 cards for pp serving, add following parameter:
+3. **TP+PP Serving**: using tensor-parallel and pipline-parallel mixed, for example, using 2 cards for tp and 2 cards for pp serving, add following parameter:

 ```bash
 --pipeline-parallel-size 2 \